 Applying for the Debt Arrangement Scheme (DAS) involves a series of specific steps, from making the initial application to working with a DAS-approved money adviser.
 We've highlighted the key steps in the application process below.

-Apply for temporary moratorium on debts
+Apply for a temporary moratorium on debts

 Get debt advice from a reliable debt management company